Lumina® provides many built-in utilities, which are described in this chapter.

 |Text Field||Path to current location/Manual navigation field|

-Pressing the Green Plus Columns button next to the navigation field activates columned browsing, displaying two independent instances of the file manager in a side-by-side view, seen in Figure 4.3.3.
+Pressing the Plus Columns button next to the navigation field activates columned browsing, displaying two independent instances of the file manager in a side-by-side view, seen in Figure 5.3.3.

 In columns mode, the active column has a white background.
 All the menu options and ZFS functions apply to only the active column.

-The Horizontal Lines Icon shows file and directory operations, commonly seen in the right click menu when an item is selected.
-The directory operations are always available, and, like the name implies, provide options affecting the entire directory.
-Table 4.3.5 shows each of these options, split into the Create... and Open... categories:
+The Vertical Dots Icon shows file and directory operations, commonly seen in the right-click menu when an item is selected.
+The directory operations are always available and as the name implies, provide options affecting the entire directory.
+Table 5.3.5 shows each of these options, split into the Create… and Open… categories:

 |File||Create||Ctrl + Shift + F||Create new file|